tanpham0211/Monitor_and_Scan_stocks_Vietnam_market/README.md

 1. Python: crawl stock indices, prices, and financial data using yfinance and vnstock lib
 2. Google Sheet: Export and storage data on Google Sheet
-3. Looker Studio: Visualize, refresh data daily
+3. Looker Studio: Visualize, refresh data daily Furthermore, a function can be added to schedule specific hours for automatic execution by setting the condition current_time = hour

 ---
 ### 📊 Dashboard